Energinet-DataHub/energy-origin/doc/guide_B2C_tenant.md

 ### App registrations

+#### B2C app registration

-Create registrations for `ett-authorization-b2c` client.
+Create registration for `ett-authorization-b2c` client.
 This client will be used by custom policies to make requests to `Authorization` service.

-#### B2C app registration

 Navigate to `App registrations`.